benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

   = link_to_next_page @posts, 'LOAD MORE', remote: true, id: 'load_more'
 ```

-Differnces?
+Differences?
 We'll I've got a new div with the 'posts' id.
 Also, instead of iterating through each post at this point, I'm rendering a new partial called 'posts'.
 Lastly, I've added ```remote: true``` and an id to the link\_to\_next\_page paginator, as well as a div above that with the id 'paginator'.
 The added divs are all for the sake of either jQuery or styling our new button.

 Speaking of styling, below is the the additional lines in my ```application.scss``` file.
 Just add them to the bottom of your existing code.